MarcosSpessatto/Lexical-Analyzer-Java/README.md

 # Lexical-Analyzer-Java

-Implementation of a lexical analyzer in java ,for academic purposes of discipline compilers
+Implementation of a lexical analyzer in java without RegEx,for academic purposes of discipline compilers

 Automaton to recognize languages whose tokens are:
 - Handles formed by an underscore and may then have one or more numbers or letters